Academic Policies & Procedures: P through Z

 Seniors, with the permission of their instructor, may take make-up exams for any two examination courses in their senior year in which they received a D or an F. Seniors attempting to improve a grade for a fall semester course must complete the make-up exam within two weeks after the beginning of the spring semester.
 Seniors attempting to improve a grade for a spring semester course must complete the make-up exam by two days before Commencement.
 Please note that this is intended by the faculty to be a make-up of the final examination, not a make-up for the entire course.

-The Stevens Scholars Program offers qualified students the opportunity to either participate in undergraduate research or pursue an accelerated program leading to a dual bachelor's or a bachelor's/master's degree in four years.
-Students are invited to the Program as incoming freshmen or after achieving a GPA greater than 3.80 in the first semester.
+The Stevens Scholar Program offers qualified students the oppurtunity to either participate in undergraduate research or pursue an accelerated program leading to a dual Bachelor's or a Bachelor's/Master's degree in four years.

 Students are required to maintain a GPA of at least 3.20 to remain in the Program and to graduate with the Stevens Scholar designation.